 A child must be five years old on or before August 31, 2022 to begin kindergarten.

 Each child entering a North Carolina public school for the first time must submit proof of a health assessment to the school’s principal within 30 calendar days of the child’s first day of attendance.
 All children entering kindergarten this fall must have a health physical completed on or after August 23, 2020.
 The assessment must be submitted to the principal on kindergarten assessment forms provided by the N.C.
 Department of Human Resources and the N.C.
 Department of Public Instruction.
 Kindergarten health assessment forms are available at elementary schools, the Gaston County Health Department and all pediatrician offices.
 Students who do not meet the state requirements for immunizations and a health assessment will not be allowed to remain in school.

 North Carolina law requires the following immunizations for students:5 DTP/DTaP (Diphtheria, Tetanus, Whooping Cough) If the fourth dose is on or after the fourth birthday, fifth dose is not required.
 4 Polio – IPV3 doses are acceptable if the last dose was given on or after the fourth birthday.
 1 HIB (Haemophilus Influenza B)Must be given at 15 months of age and before five years of age.
 Not required after age five.
 2 MeaslesOne dose after the first birthday and before 16 months, and second dose before enrolling in school.
 Usually given as MMR (measles, mumps, rubella).

-One does after 12 months and before 16 months, and second dose before enrolling in school.
+One dose after 12 months and before 16 months, and second dose before enrolling in school.
 Usually given as MMR (measles, mumps, rubella).

 One dose on or after 12 months and before 16 months.